nlyca22/git_assignment/README.md

 d.
-Describe the steps to add a collaborator to a repository (share write permissions) Step 1: Navigate to the repository on Github where I want to add a collaborator Step 2: Click on "Settings" tab top of the repository page Step 3: In the "Settings, scroll down to find and click on "Manage access" Step 4: Invite collaborator(s)
+Describe the steps to add a collaborator to a repository (share write permissions) Step 1: Navigate to the repository on Github where I want to add a collaborator Step 2: Click on "Settings" tab top of the repository page Step 3: In the "Settings, on the left hand side, click on "Collaborators"
-Step 5: Click the "Invite a collaborator" button
-Step 6: Enter the GitHub username(s) or email(s) of the person(s) I want to add Step 7: Click "Add" to send the invitation.
+Step 4: Under Manage Access, click on "Add people" Step 5: Enter the GitHub username(s) or email(s) of the person(s) I want to add Step 7: Click "Add" to send the invitation.
 Note: The invited user(s) will receive a notification and must accept the invitation to gain access.